An approximate Kappa generator for particle simulations: Discussion and Summary

 In the third test (Fig.~\ref{fig:benchmark}), except for the Pareto method on the CPU, the proposed method outperforms the conventional methods on both CPU and GPU platforms, particularly on the GPU.
 We argue that the proposed method does not suffer from the side effects of the rejection method on GPUs, unlike the conventional methods.
 This is because the inverse transform method is SIMT-friendly, while the rejection method is not.
 In the following paragraphs, we discuss this side effect in more detail.

 For simplicity, we estimate the computational costs by using the total number of the uniform or normal variates per particle.
 All the other factors are ignored.
 Table \ref{table:kappa} tells us that the proposed method requires three uniform variates.
 The standard method calls three normal variates, and two (one uniform and one normal) variates inside the gamma RNG, which employs the \citet{mt00}'s rejection method (hereafter the MT method).
-The acceptance rate of the MT method is given by (Ref.~\onlinecite{yotsuji10}, eq.
+The acceptance rate of the MT method is given by (\citet{yotsuji10}, eq.
 3.308),

 where $k=\kappa-1/2$ is the shape parameter of the gamma distribution.
 The rate increases from $0.95$ to $1.0$, as $\kappa$ ranges from $3/2$ to infinity.
 To summarize, the standard Kappa generator requires $3+2/p_1$ variates per particle on CPUs.
 The Pareto method is a simple rejection method.
-It requires two uniform variates outside the rejection loop, another two inside the loop, and its acceptance rate is\citep{zeni25}
+It requires two uniform variates outside the rejection loop, another two inside the loop, and its acceptance rate is \citep{zeni25}

-The rate ranges from $0.8$ to $0.73$.
+The rate ranges from $0.81$ to $0.73$.
 Considering these, the Pareto method requires $2+2/p_2$ variates on CPUs.

 The situation is different on GPUs.
 Inside GPUs, typically 32 threads are controlled by the same instruction.
 In such a case, one can proceed to the next computational step, only after all 32 threads complete the loop.
-According to \citet{ridley21}, the typical count $\mu$ of the rejection loop is approximated by the mode of the exponentiated geometric distribution,\citep{cg15}
+According to \citet{ridley21}, the typical count $\mu$ of the rejection loop is approximated by the mode of the exponentiated geometric distribution \citep{cg15}.
+Depending on the rejection rate at each step, $\rho = 1-p$, and the number of SIMT threads $t$, $\mu$ is approximated by

-where $\rho = 1-p$ is the rejection probability at each step and $t=32$ is the number of SIMT threads.
-Using this approximation, from Eqs.~\eqref{eq:mt_eff} and \eqref{eq:ridley1}, the expected number of variates for the standard method is $3+2\mu_1(1-p_1,32)$ on GPUs.
-Similarly, from Eqs.~\eqref{eq:pareto_eff} and \eqref{eq:ridley2}, one for the Pareto method is estimated to be $2+2\mu_2(1-p_2,32)$ on GPUs.
+For $t=32$, the threshold value $2^{1/t}-1$ is $\approx 0.022$.
+In the case of the standard method, Eq.~\eqref{eq:mt_eff} gives the rejection rate of $\rho = 1-p_1(\kappa-1/2) \lesssim 0.05$.
+This sometimes exceeds the threshold, however, Eq.~\eqref{eq:ridley1} actually gives a better approximation than Eq.~\eqref{eq:ridley2} for $\rho \lesssim 0.1$, as shown in Figure 6 in \citet{ridley21}.
+Thus, we estimate the average number of variates to be $3+2\mu_1(1-p_1,32)$ on GPUs.
+On the other hand, the Pareto method (Eq.~\eqref{eq:pareto_eff}) gives the rejection rate of $0.19 < (1-p_2) < 0.27$, which is greater than the threshold by an order-of-magnitude.
+Eq.~\eqref{eq:ridley2} gives a better approximation in this case.
+Although it is difficult to see, we can confirm this in Figure 5 in \citet{ridley21}.
+Then the number of variates is estimated to be $2+2\mu_2(1-p_2,32)$ on GPUs.
 All these numbers are presented in Figure \ref{fig:variates} as a function of $\kappa$.